-Swim spas can come with a hot tub combo so you can enjoy exercise and relaxation without having to adjust the temperature.
-Also known as dual-zone swim spas, these combos have two separate areas of water.
-The temperature of the swimming area can be set in the 70s, while the spa area can be set to 104 degrees.
+Swim spas can come with a hot tub combo so you can enjoy exercise and relaxation in one place.
+There are also dual-zone swim spas, these special type of combos have two separate areas of water.
+The temperature of the swimming area can be set as low as the 70s, while the spa area can be set up to 104 degrees.
 The built-in divider keeps the areas separate and allows multiple people to enjoy the unit at the same time.

 Which Swim Spa Is Right for You?